kdave/btrfs-progs/Documentation/btrfs-balance.rst

 resume <path>
-        resume interrupted balance, the balance status must be stored on the filesystem from previous run, eg. after it was paused or forcibly interrupted and mounted again with *skip_balance*
+        resume interrupted balance, the balance status must be stored on the filesystem from previous run, e.g. after it was paused or forcibly interrupted and mounted again with *skip_balance*

 start [options] <path>